Clemapfel/jluna/docs/manual.md

 When measuring performance, absolute number are rarely very informative.
 We either need to normalize the duration relative to the machine it was run on, or, **compare two results**, both run during the same benchmarking session, on the same machine.

 The latter approach was used for this chapter.
-Each benchmark starts out with a "baseline" that all further results will be compared to.
+Each benchmark starts out with a "baseline" that all further results for that section will be compared to.
 This is usually the fastest possible way to do a certain task using **only the Julia C-API**.
 Afterwards, the exact same task is accomplished using jluna functions instead.
-We then calculate their overhead compared to baseline, as detaile above.
+We then calculate their overhead compared to baseline, as detailed above.

 Each benchmark has the following form: